slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 > *"Beware the fury of a patient man."
 -- John Dryden [1631]*

-> *"I don’t like that man.
-I must get to know him better." (...)
-"The best way to destroy an enemy is to make him a friend."
+> *"The best way to destroy an enemy is to make him a friend."
 -- Abraham Lincoln [1809]*

+> *"The strongest of all warriors are these two: time and patience."
+-- Leo Tolstoy [1828]*

 > *"If you don’t like a person, it’s because they remind you of something you don’t like about yourself."
 -- Sigmund Freud [1856]*